 Archival giclee print on Cotton paper

-The anchor represnets the blue and white ceramics that came from China and you can see one of those sea monsters wrapped around it.
-Just above the anchor you can see 16th century sailing ships coming in form Japan, Europe and China who were coming to trade at the largest port on the Vietnam coast.
+The anchor represents the blue and white ceramics that came from China and you can see one of those sea monsters wrapped around it.
+Just above the anchor you can see 16th century sailing ships coming in form Japan, Europe and China who were coming to trade at Hoi An, the largest port on the Vietnam coast.

 To the bottom left, there is a reference to the Japanese whose merchants also settled this town to trade silver and copper for silk with the Chinese.
-This trade had been banned by their two emperors so they came down to annam (as it was then).
+This trade had been banned by their two emperors so they moved their businesses down to Annam (as it was then).

 At the top you see the vegetable gardens north of the town which supply fresh veggies to the market every day.
 There is a woman at a silk spinning wheel, a ruined temple from the Cham people of India who occupied this region for hundreds of years.

 In the middle area is the map of the old town, an Unesco Wolrd Heritage Town since 1995.
 Jack has detailed significant buildings including March Gallery!!
-You can see it has paintings on easels on the pavement in from of the gallery.
-Other buidlings include the famous Japanese Bridge, some of teh Chinese assembly Halls, the old cinema, the sports staium, the central Market, the streets of old French, colonial buildings and many more.
+You can see it has paintings on easels on the pavement in front of the gallery.
+Other buidlings include the famous Japanese Bridge, some of the Chinese assembly Halls, the old cinema, the sports stadium, the central Market, the streets of old French, colonial buildings and many more.

 The island of An Hoi is famous for its night market and the dome of Lune Theatre.
 Jack shows the island as a banana leaf floating in the Thu Bon river.